 Treasurer Ma: It's just going to throw us off a little bit.
 It's going to be tight at the end of the year.
-But I'd like
+But I'd like to hear from staff what the workload is.

 Anthony Zeto: Hi, this is Anthony.
 I'm speaking on behalf of TCAC, however the schedule is structured in a way that we would try to avoid as much overlap with the 9% rounds so staff can balance our workload.
 And that's the reason we structured it this way.
 So, the hope was, we could start accepting applications in January, start working on those applications, and then, ultimately, when the 9% ones come in, we are finishing up on those versus all applications coming in simultaneously.
 We're trying to minimize the overlap, basically.